 Choose flat printing over pricey letterpress or engraving to save money on paper items.

-One way you can easily keep costs in check with your paper items is to opt for digital or flat printing over offset, letterpress or engraving.
+One way you can easily keep costs in check with your paper items is to select an economical printing method.
+Choose digital or flat printing over offset, letterpress or engraving to save significantly.
 These highly artistic and luxurious print styles can cost a pretty penny and when you're looking at doing multiple pieces for your invitations, programs, etc it can add up quickly.

 Do you know the difference between the different printing styles?
 Let's examine them below: